Jack-Works/async-call-rpc/docs/async-call-rpc.asynccall.md

 \_AsyncVersionOf&lt;OtherSideImplementedFunctions&gt;

 Same as the `OtherSideImplementedFunctions` type parameter, but every function in that interface becomes async and non-function value is removed.
+Method called "then" are also removed.

 ## Remarks